eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 * :ref:`Publisher Pane <publisher_pane>` |Pro| for publishing user-defined samples on any discovered DDS topic, with a form built automatically from the topic's dynamic type and support for one-shot and continuous publishing.
+* :ref:`Register Type <register_type>` |Pro| for registering a user-supplied data type from its IDL, optionally under a custom name, so it can be used for spying, publishing, and charting on topics whose type was never discovered on the network.
 * :ref:`Right-Side Pane Configuration <right_pane_config>` |Pro| for creating and editing all pane types from an inline sidebar without opening separate dialogs.